 We work with youth who have special needs, who are severely emotionally disturbed (SED), or who have histories of abuse and/or neglect.
 We may also work with youth who have been identified as needing services and support by a Youth Court Probation Officer.

-All referrals are made to our Family Support Services Coordinator Kelsey Ashmore (541-1663 or firstname.lastname@example.org).
-Kelsey will help you complete the application process and present the application to the Youth Homes Admission’s Committee.
+All referrals are made to Kara Adams, our Services Coordinator – (541-1663 or firstname.lastname@example.org).
+Kara will help you complete the application process and present the application to the Youth Homes Admission’s Committee.
 We review youth for services weekly.

 Once a youth has been determined appropriate for Family Support Services, an intake meeting occurs between our staff and the parents or family of the child.
 During this intake meeting, we become familiar with the parenting practices, areas the parents identify as strengths, and areas for possible improvement or growth.
 This process also provides the family with an opportunity to ask questions and come to a better understanding about what Family Support Services is and how it could best benefit their family.